-3. Income tax
+4. Income tax

-The Fund does not have taxable income for this financial year.
-The premium contributions paid by Scheme members are exempted from income tax.
-In addition, its investment income is exempted from income tax for 12 years or until the Fund reaches 0.3% of total insured deposits, whichever is earlier.
+The DI Fund does not have taxable income for this financial year.
+The premium contributions received from DI Scheme members are exempted from income tax.
+In addition, its investment income is exempted from income tax for 12 years or until the DI Fund reaches 0.3% of total insured deposits, whichever is earlier.

-4. Cash and cash equivalents
+5. Cash and cash equivalents